About LDN Fellowship Applications

-The Lysosomal Disease Network invites applications for the LDN Fellowship.
-Applications must be submitted by the deadline of 5:00 P.M.
-CST Wednesday June 1, 2016.
+Each year the Lysosomal Disease Network invites applications for the LDN Fellowship.
+The Fellowship supports selected lysosomal disease research at the level of $50,000 for one year.
 Click here for more information.

 RFA for New Pilot Projects

 The Lysosomal Disease Network (LDN) announces a new Pilot Project program designed to increase intra-consortium research endeavors.